EMT-Basic

 3. Proof of Age; Driver’s License or birth certificate (JPEG or PDF)

-4. FireTRAQ (formerly FCDICE) Number (instructions listed below)
+4. FireTRAQ (formerly FCDICE) Number (instructions linked below)

 5. Medical Insurance Card